| JOIN THE PLEISTOCENE COALITION! | PREHISTORY IS ABOUT TO CHANGE |

 |

-MEMBERS (cont.)| Paleo-camera | ¯¯¯¯¯¯¯ United
+Paleo-camera | ¯¯¯¯¯¯¯ United

 States The website of Matt Gatton.
 "Harsh climates in the Paleolithic era forced humans and their predecessors to adopt heat-retaining dwelling strategies, including the use of hide tents in cave mouths, under rock overhangs, and in the open.
 Small random holes in these hide tents would have coincidentally and occasionally formed camera obscuras, projecting moving images inside the dwelling spaces.
 These ghostly images carried with them spiritual, philosophical, and aesthetic implications."
 Website: Book chapter by Matt Gatton -